javinator/wasm/README.md

 ### Syntax and pipeline

 To use this project, simply open the 'index.html' file in your browser.
-Open the javascript console and use the function 'write()', for example:
+Then write your code in the text area and click submit, e.g.

 ```
 write("def main {(1+2)*3+4;};")